Corruption in Spain: Luis Bárcenas (PP party former)

-The Gurtel case separated material relating to Luis Bárcenas, at the time the treasurer of the PP party.
+The Gurtel affair separated material relating to Luis Bárcenas, at the time the treasurer of the PP party.
 He subsequently accused his former employer of constructive dismissal Allegedly, concessions for major public infrastructure works were obtained by major construction companies in exchange for secret corporate donations amounting to naked bribery from 1990 onwards - such funds were kept or accounted for in the so-called slush fund.
 Barcenas then used this slush fund to pay extra salaries of between 5000 - 15,000 Euros to party leaders each month, including Spanish Prime Minister Mariano Rajoy and his deputy María Dolores de Cospedal.

 Spanish law prohibits senior politicians from receiving any income from sources other than the state institutions by which they are employed for defined official duties, and severely restricts political party funding and political campaign donations.

 Large deposits of money amounting to some 38 million euros were found in several foreign bank accounts operated by Barcenas or his agents, suggesting that he may have retained some bribery money for his personal gain.

 El País, the national center-left newspaper, published the so-called 'Barcenas papers' outlining some of the transactions for some of the alleged financial fraud.
 Its center-right rival, El Mundo, later published text messages of support sent by Prime Minister Rajoy to Barcenas, indicating a considerable personal friendship and moral support between the two politicians.

-On 27 June 2013, High Court Judge Pablo Ruz ordered former Popular Party (PP) treasurer Luis Bárcenas held in custody without bail until his eventual trial.
+On 27 June 2013, High Court Judge Pablo Ruz ordered former Popular Party (PP) treasurer Luis Bárcenas to be held in custody without bail until his eventual trial.
 The judge set bail at 45 million euros to cover his civil obligations, although the state prosecutor assessed these at a mere 12 million euros.